jamiemccarthy/unreliable/README.md

 end
 ```

-Then `bundle install` and run your test suite six times, looking for new failures.
+Then `bundle install` and run your test suite repeatedly, maybe 6-8 times, looking for new failures.

 ## The problem